-One patient's day-by-day account of her embolization and recovery—Cara N.
+One patient’s day-by-day account of her embolization recovery

 “I woke up feeling a lot of cramping, stronger than menstrual cramps.
 Nothing too extraordinary, but I am a wimp about pain, so I’m sure I was dramatic about it.”